The O’Jays | Tunes + Guitar Lessons

-The O’Jays formed in 1958 under the name The Mascots whilst all members were still in high school.
-Amazingly, as of 2022, they are still together, albeit with only one original member left in the lineup.
+The O’Jays formed in 1958 under the name The Mascots while the members were still in high school.
+Remarkably, as of 2022, they remain active, though only one original member is still part of the lineup.

-On a side note, check out Back Stabbers in the playlist above and compare it to Angie Stone’s I Wish I Didn’t Miss You, a great example of when sampling works!
-And who wrote this tune?
-McFadden and Whitehead, the guys behind Ain’t No Stoppin’ Us Now.
+Back Stabbers and Angie Stone’s I Wish I Didn’t Miss You is a great example of how sampling can work effectively.
+And fun fact—Back Stabbers was written by McFadden & Whitehead, the duo behind Ain’t No Stoppin’ Us Now.

 The O’Jays Tunes | Related Pages